/images/resources/howtos/integration/introspect-with-phantom-token.png

 Token Procedure Approach

-1. An editor will open, replace the existing script with the following:
+Click Save.
+An editor pop-up window will open.
+Replace the default script with the following:

 javascript